huntingcarlisle/CS-Coursework/00_College Courses/Foothill College/Python for Programmers 2/Assignment 01/README.md

-Arithmetic, Data Types, User Input, Formatting Output, Importing Modules
+Arithmetic, Data Types, User Input, Formatting Output, Importing Modules - Grade 18.5 out of 18.5
 ------------------------------------------------------------------------

 _Make sure that you have read and understood_